aravind-selvam/bikeshare-company-analysis/README.md

 Now we can see Top 10 stations from Streeter Dr & Grand Ave to Michigan Ave is most visited by casual users we can plan for campaigns in these places on saturday evenings.

-### Dashboard created for the company cyclistic live monitoring of data in future
+### Dashboard created for the company cyclistic
 ![Cyclistic](https://user-images.githubusercontent.com/97881558/160371959-3ced16f4-4015-4d62-aa84-60d4f1413419.png)
 Dashboard is uploaded to my [Tableau public](https://public.tableau.com/views/GoogleDataAnalyticsCapstoneProject_16484612248570/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)
+Can be used by the company for live monitoring the data

 ## Act
 My recommendations for the *Cyclistic Marketing Executive and *Lily Moreno are